ShareCMP: Polarization-Aware RGB-P Semantic Segmentation: Related Work

-\textbf{Multimodal semantic segmentation.} At present, multimodal semantic segmentation has been widely studied, such as RGB-Depth~\cite{27,28,29}, RGB-Thermal~\cite{30,31,32}, RGB-Event~\cite{33}, RGB-LiDAR~\cite{34}, RGB-Polarization~\cite{zju,mcubes,2,4,5,40}, \etc. These methods adopt dual-branch or multi-branch architectures and use different attention modules between different branches for multi-scale cross-modal information interaction.
+At present, multimodal semantic segmentation has been widely studied, such as RGB-Depth~\cite{27,28,29,64,dformer,geminifusion}, RGB-Thermal~\cite{mfnet,31,32,65,66,69,mdnet}, RGB-Event~\cite{33,eisnet}, RGB-LiDAR~\cite{34}, RGB-Polarization~\cite{zju,mcubes,2,4,5,40}, \textit{etc}.
+These methods adopt dual-branch or multi-branch architectures and use different attention modules between different branches for multi-scale cross-modal information interaction.
 Recently, unified multimodal segmentation CMX~\cite{cmx} and arbitrary-modal semantic segmentation CMNeXt~\cite{cmnext} have achieved better performance.
-However, the multiple branches of these methods have a large number of parameters, which makes model deployment difficult.
-Although the single-branch method based on data modal fusion~\cite{43} is convenient for model development, its performance is far inferior to the dual-branch model.
-Therefore, there is an urgent need to develop a multimodal semantic segmentation method that is easy to use and has excellent performance.
-Among the many data modalities, the polarization modality is quite different from other modalities.
-Its raw data are RGB images with different polarization angles, which is also a part of the RGB image because the RGB image consists of all polarization angle lights.
-We believe that the DoLP and AoLP~\cite{5,48} calculated from the raw data cannot fully represent the polarization image properties, which also limits the performance of the RGB-P model.
-To this end, we propose ShareCMP, a shared dual-branch RGB-P multimodal semantic segmentation framework.
+Besides, a work~\cite{rgbpfusion} designs a fusion network with channel and spatial attention to construct underwater polarization fusion images to improve the performance of underwater vision tasks, such as semantic segmentation.
+It is not convenient for its fusion network and downstream task models to be separate.
+Currently, there is limited research on underwater RGB-P multimodal semantic segmentation, and there is also a lack of relevant underwater RGB-P datasets.
+However, the complex architecture of these methods, with their multiple branches and large number of parameters, presents significant challenges for efficient model deployment.
+While single-branch models based on data modal fusion~\cite{43} offer simpler solutions, their performance often falls short of that of dual-branch models.
+As such, there remains a pressing need to develop multimodal semantic segmentation methods that strike a balance between ease of use and high performance.

+Among the diverse data modalities, the polarization modality presents unique challenges and opportunities.
+Unlike other modalities, the raw data for polarization consists of RGB images captured at different polarization angles, effectively forming a part of the RGB image.
+In this context, polarization can be considered a complementary layer of information embedded within the RGB data, which is fundamentally different from intensity-based modalities like depth or thermal.
+The traditional representations of polarization, such as the DoLP and AoLP~\cite{5,48}, are often calculated from the raw RGB-P data to extract meaningful features.
+However, we argue that these representations, while useful, fail to fully capture the underlying properties of the polarization data.
+This limitation arises from the oversimplification of the polarization process, which can only be partially represented by DoLP and AoLP.
+Polarized light carries richer information that can enhance the segmentation process, especially in underwater or low-light environments, where traditional methods often struggle.